KAZALCI OKOLJA

 Bad

 The frequency of agricultural drought in Slovenia has been increasing in recent decades.
-In the last twenty years, we have recorded 7 droughts that affected Slovenia at the scale of a natural disaster.
-Drought is occurring with increasing intensity and in areas and seasons where there have been no problems in the past.
-An additional risk for agricultural drought are rapidly developing droughts in summer ("flash droughts"), which occur especially during heat waves.
-Projections show that trend of increasing frequency and intensity of agricultural drought will continue in the future.
+Since year 2000, natural disaster due to drought was declared seven times in Slovenia, the most severe of which occurred in 2003, 2012, 2013, 2017 and 2022.
+Drought keeps occurring with increasing intensity and in areas and seasons where there have not been problems in the past.
+An additional risk for drought damage in agriculture present rapidly developing droughts in summer (so-called "flash droughts"), which occur during heat waves.

 Bad